Tetricz/CodeCloneDetector/preprocessor/readme.md

 ## To run the program:
 ``
-python preprocessor.py <filename>
+python preprocessor.py <test_folder>
 ``

+This will read test folder and for each python (.py) file with *filename*: it will

-This will create a folder: preprocessed_*filename*
+create a folder named: preprocessed_*filename*

-within that there will be a file for each function seen in the original file or..
+within that that folder will be a file for each function seen in the original file or..
   ``
-  python preprocessor.py <foldername>/<filename>
-  ``
-  This will create a folder *preprocessed_<foldername>*

-  and withing that a folder *&<filename>* and within that a file containing each function

   ## Output
   The program removes blank lines and comment lines.
 It also removes comments after code i.e.